-The Hirst Park Revival project has been successful in securing a £2.29million 'Parks for People' grant from the Heritage Lottery Fund (HLF) and are now delivering the project that will ensure this valuable local asset is rejuvenated, the park will be landscaped, a new play area developed and greenhouses and buildings restored to provide much improved public spaces.
+The Hirst Park Revival project has been successful in securing a £2.29 million 'Parks for People' grant from the Heritage Lottery Fund (HLF) and we are now delivering the project that will ensure this valuable local asset is rejuvenated.
+The park will be landscaped, a new play area developed and greenhouses and buildings restored to provide much improved public spaces.
 New training facilities for the community, to be operated in partnership with Northumberland College, will also be created.

 "We want you to feel safe, healthy and cared for" good quality, well maintained public spaces are a significant factor in ensuring "that all of you feel safe, valued, and part of your community" and "will help you achieve and maintain positive and healthy lifestyles in a way which suits you".
+We will continue to maintain and enhance our rights of way network, ensuring access to the countryside.
+We will also continue to maintain and enhance our playing fields and pavilions, which are heavily used for both recreation and sport.

-"We want you to have access to the things you need" Neighbourhood Services are leading the councils submission to become CLOCS compliant, CLOCS brings the construction logistics industry and other key stakeholders together to improve the management of work related road risk and ensure a road safety culture is embedded across the industry.
-Becoming CLOCS compliant will help improve safe access for pedestrians, cyclists, motorcycles and other users who share the roads with construction vehicles, further "encouraging regular walking and cycling".
+"We want you to have access to the things you need" Neighbourhood Services have led in the council becoming CLOCS Champions in December 2018.
+CLOCS (Construction Logistics and Cyclist Safety) brings the construction logistics industry together to revolutionise the management of work related road risk (WRRR) and ensure a road safety culture is embedded across the industry.
+By working together we can help protect pedestrians, cyclists, motorcyclists and other road users who share the roads with construction vehicles, further "encouraging regular walking and cycling".
+As a CLOCS Champion we have committed to promote the CLOCS Standard throughout our own fleet and throughout our supply chain, which will ensure that safety improvements will be cascaded through the construction industry.

-Work will continue on the Northumberland stretch of the England Coast Path, which is set to become the longest managed and waymarked coastal path in the world, offering walkers the opportunity to experience some of the country's most varied coastline.
-In Northumberland the coastal path will follow a route from the Scottish Borders right down the coastline via Berwick and Bamburgh and on to Seaton Sluice.
+Work will continue work on the creation of the Northumberland stretch of the England Coast Path, which is set to become the longest managed and waymarked coastal path in the world, offering walkers the opportunity to experience some of the country's most varied coastline.
+In Northumberland the coast path will follow a route from the Scottish Borders right down the coastline via Berwick and Bamburgh and on to Seaton Sluice.